Sussex, New Jersey: Education

-Sussex Middle School in Sussex, with 328 students in grades 6–8.
+Sussex Middle School in Sussex, with 291 students in grades 6–8.
+Seats on the regional district's nine-member board of education are allocated based on the population of the constituent municipalities, with one seat assigned to Sussex.

 For ninth through twelfth grades, public school students from both Sussex and Wantage attend High Point Regional High School, together with students from Branchville, Frankford Township, Lafayette Township and Montague Township.
-As of the 2019–20 school year, the high school had an enrollment of 866 students and 76.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
-Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with two seats assigned to Sussex.
+As of the 2024–25 school year, the high school had an enrollment of 791 students and 67.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with one seat assigned to Sussex.

 Sussex Christian School is an inter-denominational Christian private day school that was founded in 1958 by members of the Sussex Christian Reformed Church, and which serves students from Northern New Jersey and the surrounding communities in New York and Pennsylvania.